jmgoff/clst_order/README.md

 Post-processing tools for calculating short-range order (SRO) parameters in substitutional lattice systems.
-These tools can be used to calculate the Warren-Cowley pair paramters as well as the cluster order parameters defined in PRB ...
+These tools can be used to calculate the Warren-Cowley pair paramters as well as the cluster order parameters defined in the COP paper.
 The occurrence of arbitrary multi-point SRO motifs are systematically quantified by direct calculation normalized cluster probabilities.
 The software is written in python/cython for front-end accessiblity, and is compatible with any crystal structure file compatible [with